About Age of Montessori

 Age of Montessori’s founder, Mary Ellen Maunz, has more than 50 years of experience in Montessori education for both teachers and parents.
 She collaborated for two decades with Dr. Elisabeth Caspari, student and personal friend of Maria Montessori.
-She is an international authority on early childhood and elementary education and has lectured and taught students in 5 continents and 7 countries.
+She is an international authority on early childhood and elementary education and has lectured and taught students in 7 countries on continents.
 Internationally-renowned author and lecturer, Maunz is on a lifelong mission to help parents understand the underlying needs of the developing child.
 She is an innovator in Montessori education and has developed two accredited teacher training programs and online courses designed for both parents and teachers.

 Mary Ellen was trained over a four-year period as a Master Teacher by Dr. Elisabeth Caspari, personal friend and student of Maria Montessori, and was awarded a Master Teacher diploma in 1983.
 Caspari and Maunz remained close friends and worked together from their initial meeting in 1979 up until Caspari’s passing in 2002.
 The legacy from Maria Montessori to Elisabeth Caspari to Mary Ellen Maunz continues.
 Maunz continues to train Montessori Teachers, spreading the message across the globe!